-Fry Habitat Use 4.1.3.1
+4.1.3.1 Fry Habitat Use

 After hatching, O. mykiss alevins remain in the gravel for two to three weeks and absorb their yolk sac before emerging from the gravels into the water column (Shapovalov and Taft 1954).
 Following emergence, fry rearing generally occurs in low velocity, shallow water habitat along channel margins (Everest and Chapman 1972).
-Because Chinook salmon fry rearing habitat use has been related to PHABSIM modeling of WUA at the site scale in studies by USFWS (1991) and direct observation was used in the validation of O. mykiss habitat suitability criteria (HSC) for the Tuolumne River (Stillwater Sciences 2013), in-channel fry rearing habitat availability was estimated as a function of flow and WUA within individual sub-reaches (Figure 4-3).
-Reach-specific estimates of carrying capacity are calculated on the basis of usable habitat (Figure

-4-3) and the maximum attainable densities under optimum habitat conditions (e.g., Burns 1971).
+Because Chinook salmon fry rearing habitat use has been related to PHABSIM modeling of WUA at the site scale in studies by USFWS (1991) and direct observation was used in the validation of O. mykiss habitat suitability criteria (HSC) for the Tuolumne River (Stillwater Sciences 2013), in-channel fry rearing habitat availability was estimated as a function of flow and WUA within individual sub-reaches (Figure 4.1-3).
+Reach-specific estimates of carrying capacity are calculated on the basis of usable habitat (Figure 4.1-3) and the maximum attainable densities under optimum habitat conditions (e.g., Burns 1971).
 The maximum attainable fry density is estimated at 1.1 fry/ft2 based upon territory size estimates at a 50 mm FL using relationships by Grant and Kramer (1990).
-Although no information on maximum attainable fry rearing density for fish smaller than 50 mm FL was identified in recent monitoring summaries of the Tuolumne River or other San Joaquin River tributaries as part of the Synthesis Study (W&AR-5), this maximum density estimate is comparable to those from territory size estimates for fry (39-50 mm TL) by Keeley (1998) from the Salmon and Chilliwack Rivers in British Columbia.
+Although no information on maximum attainable fry rearing density for fish smaller than 50 mm FL was identified in recent monitoring summaries of the Tuolumne River or other San Joaquin River tributaries as part of the Synthesis Study (W&AR-05), this maximum density estimate is comparable to those from territory size estimates for fry (39-50 mm TL) by Keeley (1998) from the Salmon and Chilliwack Rivers in British Columbia.

-Figure 4-3.
-Variation of usable fry rearing area estimates with discharge for O. mykiss in subreaches of the lower Tuolumne River.
+Figure 4.1-3.
+Variation of usable fry rearing area estimates with discharge for O. mykiss in sub-reaches of the lower Tuolumne River.

 Newly emerged O. mykiss fry seek cover from high flows in larger substrates (Everest and Chapman 1972) and generally have not been found using floodplain habitats in the Tuolumne River or in floodplain studies in the Cosumnes River (Moyle et al. 2007).
 However, for any fry potentially using floodplain habitats, rearing habitat availability was estimated by expansion of WUA estimates at study sites evaluated by 2D modeling as part of the Pulse Flow Study Report (Stillwater Sciences 2012a).
 WUA at these study sites was determined by summation of the combined (depth and velocity) suitability for each polygon across the model grid.
-The resulting site-scale usable habitat estimates at each flow were then expanded in proportion to overbank inundation areas occurring within individual Tuolumne River sub-reaches (Figure 4-4) using digitized historical aerial photography collected as part of the Tuolumne River GIS development (TID/MID 1997, Report 96-14).
-Figure 4-4 represents the estimate of usable overbank habitat availability from these existing information sources without consideration of fry movement (Section 4.1.3.2) or temperature suitability (4.1.3.4).
-As noted in Stillwater Sciences (2012a), the 2D model-derived estimates of suitable habitat at the site scale may not represent all conditions occurring river-wide and the Districts have developed a study plan to conduct a Lower Tuolumne River Floodplain Hydraulic Assessment (W&AR-21) recommended by FERC in the May 21, 2013 Determination on Requests for Study Modifications and New Studies for the Don Pedro Hydroelectric Project.
-Depending upon the degree to which usable overbank habitat estimates developed as part of this new study differ from those used in Figure 4-4 as well as whether those results alter model predictions, the results of this study may be updated.
+The resulting site-scale usable habitat estimates at each flow were then expanded in proportion to overbank inundation areas occurring within individual Tuolumne River sub-reaches (Figures 4.1-4 and 4.1-5) using digitized historical aerial photography collected as part of the Tuolumne River GIS development (TID/MID 1997, Report 96-14).
+Figure 4.1-4 represents the estimate of usable overbank habitat availability from these existing information sources without consideration of fry movement (Section 4.1.3.2) or temperature suitability (4.1.3.4).

-Figure 4-4.
+Figure 4.1-4.
 Estimated total usable overbank habitat for Tuolumne River O. mykiss fry.